Setting Up Dynamic Sitemaps for Composable CMS

 - Verify

-lastModifiedtimestamps match ISO 8601 standards. - Test ISR revalidation by triggering a webhook and monitoring edge logs.
+lastModifiedtimestamps are valid ISO 8601 date strings. - Test ISR revalidation by triggering a webhook and monitoring edge logs.

 Edge Caching & Cache Invalidation Strategy